-Like the Millbrae Station Design, the RSP Design Variant would not result in impacts on parks, recreation, or open space resources considered Section 4(f) and/or Section 6(f) resources because none of these resources are present in or in visual proximity to the Millbrae Station area.
+Like the Millbrae Station Design, the RSP Design Variant would not result in impacts on parks, recreation areas, or wildlife and waterfowl refuges considered Section 4(f) and/or Section 6(f) resources because none of these resources are present in or in visual proximity to the Millbrae Station area.

-As described in the preceding cultural resource discussion, both the Millbrae Station Design and the RSP Design Variant would require relocation of the SPRR Depot/Millbrae Station, but there would be no Section 106 adverse effect associated with relocation.
-Moreover, HSR operations would be identical for the Millbrae Station Design and the RSP Design Variant, and no constructive use would result.
-Accordingly, the Authority's preliminary Section 4(f) determination is a de minimis impact finding for this resource because neither the Millbrae Station Design nor the RSP Design Variant would result in change of use of this resource or destruction of any of its attributes that qualify it for protection under Section 4(f).
+As described in Section 3.20.4.15, both the Millbrae Station Design and the RSP Design Variant would require relocation of the SPRR Depot/Millbrae Station, but there would be no Section 106 adverse effect associated with relocation.
+The RSP Design Variant would not result in change of use or destruction of this resource and would not adversely affect any of the activities, features, attributes that qualify it for protection under Section 4(f).
+Moreover, HSR operations would be identical for the Millbrae Station Design and the RSP Design Variant.
+Accordingly, the use of the SPRR Depot/Millbrae Station under the RSP Design Variant would be a de minimis impact.